andrewwang247/radix-tree/README.md

 - Traversal with `begin` and `end`.
 - All arithmetic and comparison operators.

-The `Unit_Test` base class is a functor that handles the running and checking of test cases for the `Trie`.
-Each test case inherits from `Unit_Test` and implements its own constructor (initialize `answer`) and `test()` function.
-Each of them is added to a `vector` of `Unit_Test` types.

 ### Performance Tests

-We also compare performance of `set<string>` and `Trie` under big data inputs.
+The performance of `std::set<std::string>` and `Trie` are compared under big data inputs.
 The benchmark measures the time it takes for each data structure to complete:

-- Mass insertion of randomly assorted words.
+- Mass insertion of randomly assorted keys.
 - Determining the size of various prefix subsets.
-- Finding the range of words with a given prefix.
+- Finding the range of keys with a given prefix.
-- Mass deletion of all words with a given prefix.
+- Mass deletion of all keys with a given prefix.

 ## Invariants

+This section discusses implementation details.
+It's not needed to write client code.

 1. Given a node N, children of N do not share any common non-empty prefixes.
 Otherwise, the common prefix would have been compressed.
 2. As a corollary of (1), for any non-empty prefix P and node N, at most 1 child node of N has P as a prefix.
 3. The empty string is never in a children map.
 Suppose N contains the empty string in its children map.
 This would be equivalent to N being `is_end`.
 4. All leaf nodes have true `is_end`.
-If a leaf node N was not the end of a word, must have non-empty `children` map, which it can't have because it's a leaf.
+If a leaf node N was not the end of a key, must have non-empty `children` map, which it can't have because it's a leaf.
 5. If node N has false `is_end`, it must have at least 2 children node.
 Otherwise, it would be compressed with its only child.
 6. As another corollary of (1), a children map can have at most |char| items.
 Therefore, we can treat searching `std::map` as constant.
 7. `approximate_match`, `prefix_match`, and `exact_match` can be composed due to the recursive structure of the trie.